Landviser-LLC/soils-ssurgo/README.md

 `git checkout -b mywork`

-Go to TODO folder and read todo.md there for what need to be done.
 When finished one task - PUSH to repo and submit pull request.

 When pushing a branch first time